taraponglab/carcinogen-concensus-model/README.md

 Source codes and data set is available in this repository.

-+ **A publicly accessible web server for AVP and virus-specific prediction is available at: https://carcinogenicity-predictor.streamlit.app**
++ **A publicly accessible web server for carcinogenicity predictor is available at: https://carcinogenicity-predictor.streamlit.app**

 #### Package version